RCIC-UCI-Public/website-rcic/docs/source/storage/dfs.rst

      $ find . -type d -exec chmod g+s {} \; -print

 **Fixing Group Ownership**
-  You can also use the ``chgrp`` command to change the group ownership of a file or directory.
-For example, to change the group from :tt:`panteater` to :tt:`bio` on a specific file (or directory):
+  You can also use the ``chgrp``  and ``chown`` commands to change the group ownership of a file or directory.
+For example, to change the group from :tt:`panteater` to :tt:`bio` on a specific file or directory:

   .. code-block:: console

-     $ ls -l performance.txt
+     $ ls -l
+     total 55524423
+     drwxrwsr-x  7 panteater bio                 7 Aug  5  2019 biofiles
      -rw-r--r--  1 panteater panteater  4294967296 May 31  2019 performance.tst
+     drwxrwsr-x  3 panteater panteater           2 Oct  8 17:11 myfiles

      $ chgrp bio performance.txt
+     $ chown -R panteater:bio myfiles
-     $ ls -l performance.txt
+     $ ls -l
+     total 55524423
+     drwxrwsr-x  7 panteater bio                 7 Aug  5  2019 biofiles
      -rw-r--r--  1 panteater bio        4294967296 May 31  2019 performance.tst
+     drwxrwsr-x  3 panteater bio                 2 Oct  8 17:11 myfiles

   The :tt:`ls -l` command is used to show permissions before and after the change.